rubyberlin/code-of-conduct/README.md

 ------------------------------------------

 1. Fork repository.
-2. Open *data/supporters.json* and add your name, location and link.
+2. Open *data/supporters.json* and add your name, location, link and contact data.
 3. Check if site is working locally if possible (see [setup](#setup)).
 4. Open a pull request.